Ways to Be More Creative to Get the Most Out of Life!

 Here are six ways to be more creative that will allow you to remain the artist you were born to be:

 There’s no better strategy for fostering creativity than simply staying present and engaged.
 Too often, we numb ourselves with shopping, TV, video games and social media.
-My first suggestion is recognize when you’re retreating from life.
+If you’ve decided to buy league of legends accounts for you and your friends then maybe you should try to recognize that you’re retreating from life.
 Make the decision to put your phone away and be where you are with the people you’re with.
 If nothing else, this keeps the mind open and active with the capacity to generate new ideas and be creative in the moment, rather than getting absorbed in one of the all-too-easy distractions that life and technology offer.

 Yoshiro Nakamatsu is a Japanese inventor who currently holds over 3300 patents, the most by any single individual in the world.
 Perhaps just as interesting, though, is his unique method of generating ideas: He has an underwater tablet and pen.
 For some reason, being underwater is a source of creative inspiration for him.
 He submerges, and the ideas flow.